 The H2TU-C provides a Network Management Control Bus on pin 46 of the card-edge connector.
-This allows the various management system protocols to manage the H2TU-C through the HMU-319 HiGain Management Unit.
-Whenever the H2TU-C is under management, the MNGD message appears periodically on the front-panel display.
+This allows the various ADC Management System protocols to manage the H2TU-C through the HMU-319 HiGain Management Unit

-Some H2TU-C-231 List 3E features are affected when it is under management.
-Consult the management unit practice for further information (see "Appendix D - Product Support" on page 65).
+Some H2TU-C-202 List 3E features are affected when it is under management.
+Consult the management unit practice for further information (see "Appendix D - Product Support" on page 60).